Python Feature Flags & Toggles: A Step-by-Step Setup Guide in a Flask Application

 Once you click ‘Create’, you’ll see the key added to the list.
 Click the ‘Show’ button and copy the key.
 (Note: the key should begin with ‘ser.’).
 Now we can run our application with the following command to get it working with our newly initialized Flagsmith client.

-Now that we have Flagsmith initialized, we can start to use Python feature flagging.
+Now that we have Flagsmith initialized, we can create a feature toggle in Python.
 Let’s start allowing our customers to purchase the games in our shop!
 We’ll first create a flag in Flagsmith to enable the shop functionality.

 Note that I created this feature via my development environment, however, the feature lives at the project level.
 The values set when creating a feature are used as the defaults in all environments.